Emotional wellbeing support for transition

 Young people against a brick wall with cartoon paper plate faces featuring different emotions covering their own facesThese assessments have been linked to the five areas of support above.
 You may decide to use the pupil questions to create an online questionnaire for your class using Microsoft Forms/Survey Monkey etc. Please feel free to adapt these forms to suit your own school’s needs.

 Using the results of the wellbeing checks, those with the majority of answers falling into ‘green’ should just require universal lessons and support (provided in this section).
 For those with answers falling into ‘amber’ they may require targeted intervention and those with answers falling into ‘red’ may require intensive intervention.
-Support with those needing ‘amber’ and ‘red’ interventions can be found in other sections of the Kent Support Pack.
+Support with those needing ‘amber’ and ‘red’ interventions can be found in other sections of the Google drive.

 Lesson plans and discussion points